Adolfo Suárez: Illness and death

 On 31 May 2005, Suárez's son, Adolfo Suárez Illana, announced on Spanish television that his father was suffering from Alzheimer's disease.
 The announcement followed speculation about Suárez's health in the Spanish media.
 On 21 March 2014, his son announced that his death from neurological deterioration was imminent.
 Suárez then died as a result of a respiratory infection on 23 March 2014 in a clinic in Madrid.
 Suarez was given a state funeral and was buried in the cloister of Ávila Cathedral.

 Pope Francis shared his condolences, saying: "In fraternal suffrage with you all, I make fervent prayers to the Lord for the eternal rest of this esteemed and feature figure of the recent history of Spain."

 On 26 March 2014, the Spanish government decided to rename the Madrid-Barajas Airport to Adolfo Suárez Madrid–Barajas Airport in honour of his service to the country.

+Allegations of sexual abuse against a teenager

+In December 2025 a woman accused Suárez of sexual abuse between 1982–1985, beginning when she was seventeen and still a minor, and Suárez was about fifty.
+However, no criminal proceedings are expected to take place due to Suárez's death in 2014 and an expiration of the alleged crimes.
+Suárez's secretary reportedly disputed the accusations made against her former employer.